minimum 5 years in ex-bourbon casks

 The connotations, however, may not be as intended.
 Under the monopolies granted, companies regulated trade between European metropolises and their subordinate colonies.
 It was for them that the institution of a limited liability was created, limiting the liability of shareholders to the amount of the invested contribution.
 It was in their interest that the parliamentarians lobbied, as they themselves wielded sizable shares that brought decent dividends.
 The companies promoted politicians for high offices in recognition for their merits to pass beneficial laws.

-For illustration, at its peak the value of the Dutch East India Company would be equal to the aggregate capitalization of the twenty largest companies today (Apple, Amazon, Microsoft, Facebook, ...).
+For illustration, at its peak the value of the Dutch East India Company would be equal to the aggregate capitalization of the twenty largest companies today (Apple, Amazon, Microsoft, Facebook and others).
 Another example is the British East India Company, which commanded an army numbering 200,000 men (in 1800) and had the right to declare war on behalf of the Empire (a private corporation!); which marketed opium in independent China; and which was ruthlessly taxing a starving Bengal.
 In the end it turned out that it's "too big to fail," which also sounds familiar.

 Bright side?
 The giant was defeated by ordinary men, because greed and arrogance had passed a critical point.
 So the lesson is, depraved authorities will not come to senses on their own; the oppressed have to stand up for their rights themselves. ✌️